 https://courses.lumenlearning.com/boundless-ap/chapter/functions-of-the-autonomic-nervous-system/

-Sign up to become part of the Conscious Collective email community where we send articles, weekly mindfulness reminders, spiritual teachings, free e-books, and more tools to help you on your journey of awakening.
+Sign up to become part of the exclusive Conscious Collective email community where we send articles, weekly mindfulness reminders, spiritual teachings, free e-books, and more tools to assist you on your journey within.
 You can unsubscribe from this list at any time.